Everything You Need To Know:

 Types Of Small Business Finance What Funding Options Are Available?

 The great news is that there are a number of different routes you can take.
 It can be a confusing process determining which product will help best your business, but it doesn’t have to be this way.
 In this section we’ll help unpack each option clearly and get you on your way to successfully funding your business.

 Business Cash Advance

-Business cash advances suit businesses who process lots of card payments or are seasonal, as unlike loans with fixed monthly repayments, you don’t owe the same amount each month.
-Payments are based on a flat percentage of card sales which is great if your business is going through a less busy period. « Show Less
+Business cash advances suit businesses that are seasonal, and process lots of card payments, as unlike loans with fixed monthly repayments, you don’t owe the same amount each month.
+Payments are based on a flat percentage of card sales which is great if your business is going through a less busy period.

 Revolving Credit Facilities